Skip to main content

 Meningococcal Disease

-According to Immunize.org, Meningococcal disease is a serious illness caused by a type of bacteria called Neisseria meningitidis.
-It can lead to meningitis (infection of the lining of the brain and spinal cord) and infections of the blood.
-Meningococcal disease often occurs without warning— even among people who are otherwise healthy.
-Meningococcal disease can spread from person to person through close contact (coughing or kissing) or lengthy contact, especially among people living in the same household.
+According to Immunize.org, Meningococcal disease is a severe illness caused by a type of bacteria called Neisseria meningitidis.
+It can lead to meningitis (infection of the lining of the brain and spinal cord) and blood infections.
+Meningococcal disease often occurs without warning—even among people who are otherwise healthy.
+It can spread from person to person through close contact (coughing or kissing) or lengthy contact, especially among people living in the same household.

 • Adolescents and young adults 16 through 23 years old